Customize your Duo experience by changing global settings in the Duo Admin Panel.

 Log in to the Duo Admin Panel and click Users in the left sidebar.

-Select a user by clicking his or her username.
+Select a user by clicking their username.
 You will see the user's current status in the "Status" section of the user properties page:

 Re-enable the user by selecting the desired status, then scroll down and click the Save Changes button.